ataraxialinux/ataraxia/README.md

 ## Where I can get it?

-You can download [second beta version](https://github.com/JanusLinux/janus/releases/download/1.0-beta2/januslinux.iso) of januslinux which compiled on 05th June of 2018.
+You can download [first pre-release version of Beta 4](https://github.com/JanusLinux/janus/releases/tag/180710) of januslinux which compiled on 10th July of 2018.
 It have bugs.

 ## How I can contact and help you with development?

 You can write me on [email](mailto:nagakamira@gmail.com) and give some suggestions or help me on [GitHub](https://github.com/JanusLinux/janus).
 Also you can help submit it on DistroWatch, click [here](http://distrowatch.org/dwres.php?waitingdistro=444&resource=links#new).
 We are have own Discord server, click [here](https://discord.gg/a329dDz).
 We have an IRC channel on freenode.net: #januslinux.
 Also you can subscribe on our mailing lists, click [here](https://www.freelists.org/list/januslinux).

-## Releases information and roadmap

-Roadmap and information of januslinux are available [here](https://januslinux.github.io/releases/).